Top 10 Road Trip Snacks

-- Popcorn sprinkled with Parmesan cheese or hot chili peppers.
+- Pack popcorn sprinkled with Parmesan cheese or smoked paprika.
 (Take that, bottomless bag of Doritos!)

 - Top a yogurt with some crushed cereal or granola.
 This will give you a solid dose of calcium, and although a little more challenging to eat in the car, you can make it work by placing the yogurt in your cup holder.

-- Cheese and crackers: Decorate some whole wheat crackers with your favorite low-fat cheese, and portion them out in plastic bags for easy access.
-You can use string cheese and snack on it by itself too!
+- Decorate some whole wheat crackers with your favorite low-fat cheese, and portion them out in plastic bags for easy access.
+You can use string cheese and snack on it by itself too.

 - Try our Hot Pepper Pretzels – a perfect snack to tote along with you wherever you go!
 You can bring several plastic baggies, each containing one portion size.